Shreyg-27/Movie_Recommender/README.md

 5) The stemmer will help in merging same words together.

 6) The recommend function at the end will help in predicting 5 most similar movies.

+### RESULTS

+Images/Screenshot (590).png

+Images/Screenshot (591).png

+Images/Screenshot (592).png